LEARNING FROM A MENTOR, NOT A TEACHER

 While not every profession requires this kind of personal instruction, there are several key ways in which RRFC's mentor-extern training gives you an advantage:

 - Learn at your own pace.
 In a class, the teacher sets the pace, and it's the students' job to try and keep up.
 Since not everyone learns at the same speed, this poses a problem for some.
 With one-on-one instruction, the student sets the pace.

 - Learn more quickly.
 Even though you set the pace, you'll be surprised at how quickly you can learn when you aren't competing with a bunch of other students in the room.

 - Get your questions answered.
-In a classroom setting, it's far too easy to miss important points because the teacher doesn't have time to address every question.
+In a classroom setting, it's often far too easy to miss important points because the teacher doesn't have time to address every question.
 When you have the mentor/teacher all to yourself, you can ask any questions you like—as often as you like.
-Your mentor is there to make sure you learn effectively and understand each point before moving on to the next.
+Your mentor is there to make sure you learn effectively and that you understand each point before moving on to the next.

 - Learn the tricks of the trade.
 Every successful professional has certain techniques and tricks and secrets that aren't taught in the textbooks.
 Watch and listen, and you too can learn the tricks of the trade.

 A quality education which enables you to train one-on-one with an industry professional is possible.
-Learn through personalized instruction, quickly and efficiently and get started on building your career in months, not years.
+Learn through personalized instruction, quickly and efficiently, and get started on building your career in months, not years.